Skip to main content

 The English Language Center (ELC) at Brigham Young University is under the direction of the Department of Linguistics and the Division of Continuing Education.
 The program is designed to provide students in the department with opportunities to practice teaching English and to offer high-quality English language instruction to those seeking to learn the language (i.e. ELC students).

 ELC students are not technically BYU students.
 However, they are eligible to work up to 20 hours per week while enrolled in the ELC program.
-For questions regarding work eligibility of a student, feel free to call our office at 801-422-3562.

-All international students occasionally take an ISS explicitly approved vacation when they can work over 20 hours (see Annual Vacation Policy).
-ELC students also have a very short break between terms where they are allowed to work over 20 hours (see Holiday/Break Schedule).
 ELC Students must renew work permits for each new semester of enrollment.
 For more information on the ELC program, visit their website here.
+For questions regarding work eligibility of a student, feel free to call HR Operations at 801-422-9675.

+All students are allowed to work more than their normal hours during holidays and days when there are no classes as listed on the Holiday/Break Schedule.
+International students occasionally take an ISSS explicitly approved vacation when they can work over 20 hours (see Annual Vacation Policy).
+International and ELC students also have very short breaks between semesters and terms where they are allowed to work over 20 hours (see Holiday/Break Schedule).

 Social Security Card